The Horsemen's Benevolent and Protective Association of Ontario

 Registered Pension Plan

-The Horsemen’s Benevolent and Protective Association of Ontario began to offer a Registered Pension Plan (the Plan) on January 1st, 1999.
-The Plan is registered with the Financial Services Commission of Ontario (FSCO) and was designed for backstretch workers to provide them with some financial security when they retire from their career in racing.
+The Horsemen’s Benevolent and Protective Association of Ontario (HBPA) began to offer a Registered Pension Plan (the Plan) on January 1st, 1999.
+The Plan is registered with the Financial Services Regulatory Authority of Ontario (FSRAO) and was designed for backstretch workers to provide them with some financial security when they retire from their career in racing.

 - You must be licensed by the AGCO and work at Woodbine and/or Fort Erie Race Track.